mrjorticio-hash/kucoin-universal-sdk/sdk/php/README.md

 Welcome to the **PHP** implementation of the KuCoin Universal SDK.
 This SDK is built based on KuCoin API specifications to provide a comprehensive and optimized interface for interacting with the KuCoin platform.

+> **Note**
+> This PHP SDK is maintained in two repositories:
+> - [`kucoin/kucoin-universal-sdk`](https://github.com/kucoin/kucoin-universal-sdk): the main monorepo with SDKs for multiple languages.
+The PHP code resides in `/sdk/php`.
+> - [`kucoin/kucoin-universal-php-sdk`](https://github.com/kucoin/kucoin-universal-php-sdk): a standalone mirror for Composer/Packagist publishing.
+It is synced from the main repo using Git Subtree.

 For an overview of the project and SDKs in other languages, refer to the [Main README](https://github.com/kucoin/kucoin-universal-sdk).

 ## 📦 Installation